 The truth is that men have thicker and stronger skin than women, meaning, guys, we’re jealous.
 For you, all it takes is a few low-maintenance, but targeted, skin care steps and you can have healthy and attractive skin for your entire life – skin that looks well groomed and youthful.
 Using medicated dandruff products is often one of those simple steps.

-In this five-part blog series titled The Best Skin Care for Men, I’m going to give you my low-maintenance skin care recommendations for the most common men’s skin problems that I treat in my dermatology practice.
+In this three-part blog series titled The Best Skin Care for Men, I’m going to give you my low-maintenance skin care recommendations for the most common men’s skin problems that I treat in my dermatology practice.
 I’m going to cover each of these skin problems in a separate post so you can pick the posts that specifically fit your skin problems.
 Find the complete series at the bottom of the page here.
 Implement the simple skin care changes that I recommend and get ready to see a huge impact on how well groomed and “put together” you look – without a big effort.
 Post #2 is about dandruff.

 Dermatologist’s Simple Grooming Fixes for Men’s Most Common Skin Problems – Dry Facial Skin Dandruff